DRuggeri/OSSClass/LectureNotes/Documentation.md

         * Required [dependencies](Dependencies.md) for runtime
         * Basic overview
         * Should be a pointer to the full documentation
-    * Cool trick: In github, make a README.md file
+    * Cool trick: In GitHub, make a README.md file
       * This becomes the landing page of your project
       * Most hosting tools work this way as well
   * CHANGELOG